layla4321/BIS15W2024_Group14/exploratory_analysis/exploratory_data_analysis.md

 ![](exploratory_data_analysis_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 We see that females tend to take the lead in ground and grass reed nest building.
-Both parents tend to be more involved in ground holes, ledges, tree bushes, walls, and water, while neither may do work in tree holes.
+Both parents tend to be more involved in ground holes, ledges, tree bushes, walls, and water.
+Thus, the prediction seems to hold in most instances of above-ground nest-building.

 Here's another way of visualizing similar info: